How to use an InterRail pass

 How to make reservations

-'Pass' and 'reservations' are two totally separate things
+'Pass' and 'reservations' are totally, utterly, completely separate

 Option 1, online at the train operator's website